themcaffee/GoodJar/README.md

 ## What if I want to build on this?

 Go right ahead!
 Any contributions are very welcomed.
 If you want to know how to get started to just send me a message.

+## What's with the stupid name?

+While this project won most creative, I couldn't come up with any better names.
+Suggestions welcome.